vbgr/ids/README.md

 decoded_id = decrypt(decode(encoded_id))
 ```

-*Consequence 1.* This approach allows to operate by integer primary key in
+*Consequence 1.* This approach allows to operate by integer primary keys in
 database and expose in an API pseudo random short IDs.

 ### Performance